-(b) After the event permit has been issued, any changes in required elements of the official race announcement must be approved by the regional representative or chief referee and any request for a change of date shall be submitted for approval to the Executive Director by the regional representative.
-No decrease in total prize list is permitted; any request for an increase shall be submitted to the regional representative together with the supplementary permit fee.
+(b) After the event permit has been issued, any changes in required elements of the official race announcement must be approved by the Administrator or Chief Referee and any request for a change of date shall be submitted for approval to the Executive Director by the Administrator.
+No decrease in total prize list is permitted; any request for an increase shall be submitted to the Administrator together with the supplementary permit fee.
 (See 1E1 and 1E3)